GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Scribe Therapeutics launches a platform for engineering CRISPR-based therapeutics
+  - Google is providing cash awards to 76 startups through a racial equity initiative announced in June
      <hr/>

-      - *A new company called Scribe Therapeutics founded by two former members of CRISPR pioneer Jennifer Doudna’s UC Berkely genetics lab (alongside Doudna herself) launched on Tuesday, debuting a platform designed specifically to help develop and engineer new there…*
+      - *In June of this year, as more of the world began to awaken to the many ways that people of color are systematically discriminated against amid months of protest, a wide number of companies announced initiatives aimed at improving the representation of underre…*

-  - Remotion raises $13M to create a workplace video platform for short, spontaneous conversations
+  - Top five mobility startups to showcase at TC Sessions: Mobility 2020
       <hr/>

-      - *One of the broader trends of the pandemic has been the unbundling of Zoom with startups pulling out a feature or two and designing entire products centered around a specific vision of remote work.
-One of the more tempting product ideas has been the developmen…*
+      - *Tonight, 10 disruptive mobility companies pitched on the virtual TechCrunch stage for a spot at TC Sessions: Mobility 2020.
+Each company pitched for one minute followed by a Q&A with our expert panel of judges – Shahin Farshchi (Lux Capital), Natalia Quintero…*

-  - Envoy launches Protect to help workers return to the office safely
+  - Here’s what’s happening today at TC Sessions: Mobility 2020
       <hr/>

-      - *No matter the industry, the coronavirus pandemic has absolutely rocked the way that we work.
-Work from home is the new norm.
-But many are anxious to get back into the office and startups are looking to help with that transition in the safest way possible.
-One…*
+      - *Mobility enthusiasts from around the world, welcome to Day One of TC Sessions: Mobility 2020!
+Get ready for two days of programming dedicated to the people and technology behind the transformation of transportation.
+Mobility’s a rapidly evolving revolution, a…*

-  - Inside Root's IPO filing
+  - Facebook's Portal adds support for Netflix, Zoom and other features
       <hr/>

-      - *Last night, Root filed to go public, adding a second name to the insurtech IPO rolls in 2020.
-Lemonade was first out the gate this summer, taking its rental and home insurance business public at an attractive valuation, compared to its revenues and margins as…*
+      - *Facebook announced this morning it’s bringing a number of new features and services to its family of Portal devices, including support for Netflix and Zoom.
+The company will also introduce easier ways to launch Netflix and other video streaming apps via one-t…*

-  - Ambani sells over $750 million Reliance Retail stake to Abu Dhabi Investment Authority
+  - Scribe Therapeutics launches a platform for engineering CRISPR-based therapeutics
       <hr/>

-       - *Abu Dhabi Investment Authority, which invested $750 million in Indian telecom giant Jio Platforms in June this year, has returned to invest just as much capital in Mukesh Ambani’s other venture.
-Reliance Retail, India’s largest retail chain, said on Tuesday t…*
+       - *A new company called Scribe Therapeutics founded by two former members of CRISPR pioneer Jennifer Doudna’s UC Berkely genetics lab (alongside Doudna herself) launched on Tuesday, debuting a platform designed specifically to help develop and engineer new there…*

 <br />